Dalgety Bay: Education

-Radioactive waste
+Radioactive objects

-A series of radioactive objects have been found off the shoreline of Dalgety Bay since the 1990s.
+A series of radioactive objects have been found on the shoreline of Dalgety Bay since the 1990s.
+The objects come from an eroded landfill that contains debris from Second World War aircraft that originally had radium dials.
 One found in 2011 measured 10 MBq.
-The objects are believed to come from an eroded landfill that contains debris from Second World War aircraft that originally had radium dials.
-On 25 April 2012, the MoD and the Scottish Environment Protection Agency agreed a joint survey of the problem.
 Since 1990, more than 2,500 radioactive hotspots have been found on the Dalgety Bay foreshore, one-third of them since September 2011.
-As of 2012, the Ministry of Defence was conducting a 12-month investigation of the contamination to try to avoid Dalgety Bay "becoming the first place in the UK to be legally designated as radioactive contaminated land".
-In 2013, SEPA concluded that the MoD was solely responsible for the contamination.
+On 25 April 2012, the Ministry of Defence and the Scottish Environment Protection Agency agreed a joint survey of the problem.
+As of 2012, the MoD was conducting a 12-month investigation of the contamination to try to avoid Dalgety Bay "becoming the first place in the UK to be legally designated as radioactive contaminated land".
+In 2013, SEPA found that the MoD was solely responsible for the contamination.
 In early 2014 the MoD made four proposals regarding how to deal with the contamination, ranging from erecting fences to keep the public out, to sealing it in with concrete.

+In September 2023, SEPA announced that the operation to remove the contamination had been successfully completed and that the relevant stretch of shoreline was now safe for public access for the first time since 2011.
+Some 6,500 radioactive particles, mostly of low activity, had been removed, with a purpose-built scanner being used to detect the particles.
+The project had previously been reported to cost £10.5 million.